all-in-one-of/mLib/README.md

 ### Submit Bugs/Contact:
-I appreciate bug reports, RFEs (Request For Enhancement), or feedback of any kind.
+I dont offer any Support or guarantee the Tools will work.
+Some are actually broken and just any kind.
 Feel free to contact me at mLib@microbot.ch

 ### qLib:
-Please also have a look at the famous qLib for Houdini at https://github.com/qLab/qLib It contains a lot of awesome Tools.
-Thanks to them I could make this Readme. ;)
+Please also install the qLib for Houdini https://github.com/qLab/qLib Some of the Assets and tools depend on it.